icossi/Laravel-Challenge/README.md

 ### Usage

-The application connect to the default public organization "githubtraining", you can change to another organization just changing the protected attribute $orgName on App\Http\Controllers\RepositoryController.php
+Laravel-challenge connect to the default public organization "githubtraining", you can change to another organization just changing the protected attribute $orgName on App\Http\Controllers\RepositoryController.php

+The route to enter to your repositories list must be:

+*YoutServerURL*/repositories

 ## Authors